Goal

 The reason for this is that the VQL is not code.
 You cannot compile it to validate it.
 The problems are the changes to elements that have implications in other elements.
 This same problem will happen while working with any conventional database, not just with VQL and Denodo.
 The DDL sentences for your SQL need to be correct in order to load them into the RDBMS.

-When importing a VQL in a Virtual DataPort server, the server easily controls the change propagation and detects the problems, but doing the merge with an external tool and only looking at the VQL is not that easy.
+When importing a VQL or performing merge operations with no conflicts in a Virtual DataPort server, the server easily controls the change propagation and detects the problems.
+But doing the merge and resolving conflicts with an external tool by only looking at the VQL is not that easy.

 Let’s explain this with a simple example.
 Imagine that we have 2 views, (department and employee) and 2 branches are created for 2 different features: